 We’ve seen a couple of reviews touting the Move as a treadmill-topper.
 We like the idea – thanks to its large-footprint base, the Move isn’t about to puncture any belts – but we will offer a caveat.
 Unlike most leaning stools, the Move supports the majority of a user’s weight, stacking it downward and placing considerable pressure on a treadmill.
 It’s still a major step up from a standard, pointy-legged chair, but we’d hesitate to call it a perfect solution to treadmill seating.
 Ah well – the search continues.

 The Move has recently found itself at home in schools.
 It turns out that the same qualities that make the Move an ideal movement-enabling task chair also make it an ideal companion to a child struggling with attention deficit, or simply having occasional trouble concentrating in school (a problem that, at last count, just about all kids have).
 Children in general, especially grade schoolers, are a squirmy bunch, and traditional classroom furniture isn’t built with an eye towards squirm-allowance.
 Or comfort, for that matter.

 The Move provides a solution.
 It works as an outlet for fidgets (a safe, stable one), helping kids concentrate on something other than how pent up and stiff they get after an hour of class.
 The Move has become a favorite for parents of children dealing with ADD or ADHD.
-Glowing reviews, such as this one, give a better look at the day-to-day benefits of an active chair in the house.
 Additionally, some professionals in the field have also supported the use of Moves in classrooms; a recent 2-year study found that children greatly preferred the Move to regular chairs in a classroom context.